 Unless God has a pre-eternal relationship with a special elect-class, it seems inevitable that Calvinistic, Unconditional Election, would necessarily be arbitrary.

-One member of The Society of Evangelical Arminians explains: “It seems impossible for God’s choice or rejection of a person to have nothing at all to do with the individual.
+One member of The Society of Evangelical Arminians: “It seems impossible for God’s choice or rejection of a person to have nothing at all to do with the individual.
 Calvinists say that the basis for election or rejection is inscrutable, and hidden in God, but even if that is so, it must have something to do with the object that conditions God’s choice (even if it is just some mysterious reason why reprobating so and so brings God more glory than if he had otherwise elected the person).
 If God’s ‘reason’ has nothing to do with the object (person) at all, then with regards to the choice or rejection of that ‘particular’ person, it would have to be arbitrary.”
-(SEA, emphasis mine)

 If not, Calvinists would otherwise have to engage in Special Pleading.

-Calvinist, D. James Kennedy, writes: “So God makes His sovereign selection from among the human race, a race of sinful and corrupt people, all of whom deserve condemnation.
+Calvinist, D. James Kennedy: “So God makes His sovereign selection from among the human race, a race of sinful and corrupt people, all of whom deserve condemnation.
 But God extends mercy to a vast multitude.
 He must be just, but He doesn’t have to extend mercy to any.
 Those whom He selects are saved---a great number out of every tribe and tongue and nation.”
 (Solving Bible Mysteries, p.30, emphasis mine)

-However, Kennedy clarifies: “Again and again we see that people are predestined (elected) to salvation--but nowhere do we see that anyone is ever predestined to condemnation of Hell.
+D. James Kennedy: “Again and again we see that people are predestined (elected) to salvation--but nowhere do we see that anyone is ever predestined to condemnation of Hell.
 When we think of God as unfairly, arbitrarily electing people to Heaven or Hell, it is as if we have a mental picture of a row of people sitting on a fence, and God passes down the line and points at each one, ‘It’s Hell for you, Heaven for you, Hell, Hell, Hell, Heaven, Hell...’
 Now, that would be unfair--and absolutely capricious!
 But that’s not the kind of God we love and serve.”
 (Solving Bible Mysteries, p.29, emphasis mine)

 But what Kennedy “unfair” and “absolutely capricious” is precisely what John Calvin professed:

-John Calvin writes: “There are some, too, who allege that God is greatly dishonored if such arbitrary power is bestowed on Him.
+John Calvin: “There are some, too, who allege that God is greatly dishonored if such arbitrary power is bestowed on Him.
 But does their distaste make them better theologians than Paul, who has laid it down as the rule of humility for the believers, that they should look up to the sovereignty of God and not evaluate it by their own judgment?”
 (Calvin’s New Testament Commentaries: Romans and Thessalonians, pp.209-210, emphasis mine)

-Calvin writes: “…the reason why God elects some and rejects others is to be found in His purpose alone. … before men are born their lot is assigned to each of them by the secret will of God. … the salvation or the destruction of men depends on His free election.”
+John Calvin: “…the reason why God elects some and rejects others is to be found in His purpose alone. … before men are born their lot is assigned to each of them by the secret will of God. … the salvation or the destruction of men depends on His free election.”
 (Calvin’s New Testament Commentaries: Romans and Thessalonians, p.203, emphasis mine)

 Clearly, John Calvin conceded that Calvinistic Election is “arbitrary.”

-Calvinist, John MacArthur, states: “We are chosen unto salvation.
+Calvinist, John MacArthur: “We are chosen unto salvation.
 We are chosen to belong to Him.
 When you look at your salvation, then thank God.
 Thank God!
 Because you are a Christian because He chose you.
 I don’t understand the mystery of that.
 That’s just what the word of God teaches.
 That is the most humbling doctrine in all of Scripture.
 I take no credit, not even credit for my faith.
 It all came from Him.
 He chose me.
 He selected people to be made holy in order to be with Him forever.
 Why he selected me, I will never know.
 I’m no better than anyone else.
 I’m worse than many.
 But He chose me.”
 (Understanding Election, emphasis mine)

 Not all Calvinists will go as far as John Calvin in deeming Calvinistic Election as arbitrary.
 Some will suggest that it only seems arbitrary from a human standpoint, but not from God’s standpoint, who knows exactly why he [allegedly] hand-picked John MacArthur for salvation over his unworthy next door neighbor.
 But if you say that God deemed him worthy of secret election, then salvation is no longer about mercy but about secret worth, since all are equally in need of mercy.
 Moreover, if this were about an election to service (and God eternally choosing a certain person for the ministry), then the problem would be easily resolved, but MacArthur is talking about an alleged, election to salvation.